githubdevopsabcs/training-manual/docs/01_getting_ready_for_class.md

 ### Step 5: Install GitHub CLI (optional)

-The GitHub command-line tool has funtionality that may be useful during the labs setup.
+The GitHub command-line tool has functionality that may be useful during the labs setup.

 Install GitHub CLI from [here](https://github.com/cli/cli#installation), then confirm it is available on your console: